rbtcollins/crcache/docs/DESIGN.rst

 2. Perform per-project configuration and place into a pool ready for use.
    The pool might be a stopped lxc container, or a running but idle cloud instance.
-   [needs resource, project, produces pooled resource]
+   [needs resource, pool source, produces resource]

 3. Take it out of the pool and perform per-revision configuration.
-   [needs pool and project, produces allocated resource]
+   [needs pool, produces allocated resource]

 4. Run some commands on it / copy files to or from it.
    [needs allocated resource]

 5. Reset it to pool-status.
 This might involve stopping it and doing an lvm rollback, unmounting an aufs filesystem from a chroot, or doing nothing.
-   [needs allocated resource, produces pooled resource]
+   [needs allocated resource, discards resource]

 6. Repeat 3-5 as needed.